paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 **Return value**: An opaque string that identifies the storage fetch in progress.

-This function works the same way as `chainHead_v1_storage`, except that it is not connected to a chain head follow, and no `disjoint` event can be generated.
+This function works the same way as `chainHead_unstable_storage`, except that it is not connected to a chain head follow, and no `disjoint` event can be generated.

-Note that `chainHead_v1_storage` and `archive_v1_storage` should be treated as two completely separate functions.
-It is forbidden to call `archive_v1_stopStorage` with a storage fetch started with `chainHead_v1_storage`, and vice versa.
+Note that `chainHead_unstable_storage` and `archive_unstable_storage` should be treated as two completely separate functions.
+It is forbidden to call `archive_unstable_stopStorage` with a storage fetch started with `chainHead_unstable_storage`, and vice versa.
 Some JSON-RPC servers might support only one of these functions.